Cundiff, Kentucky

 Cundiff is an unincorporated community in Adair County, Kentucky, United States.
 Its elevation is 968 feet (295 m).

+History

-Previously known as Melson Ridge for a local hill named for the Melson family, Cundiff was likely named for Rester C. Cundiff, postmaster when the post office was opened in 1925.
+Previously known as Melson Ridge, after a local hill named for the Melson family, Cundiff was likely named for Rester C. Cundiff, the postmaster when the post office opened in 1925.

+On May 9, 1933, an F4 tornado struck Cundiff, killing two people in the community.